usydnlp/CONDA/README.md

       --- run the corresponding part in the ipynb file

-5. How to draw graphs?
+5. How to do data exploration?

-      --- The graph code is in graph.ipynb and line_graph.ipynb inn the "code" directory
+      --- The data exploration code is in graph.ipynb and line_graph.ipynb in the "code" directory

 6. What other resources are there?